r4d6/Citadel-Wiki/citadel-wiki/main/guides/guide_chemistry.md

 8. Enjoy wiggly cosmic dust.
 (But don't OD!)

 If you're able to make these two reactions successfully, you should be ready to tackle the other ones on your own.
 Bear in mind the others can be more difficult, and should be approached with a thoughtful demeanor.
-Also give yourself a plushie for doing so well!
+Also give yourself a headpat for doing so well!